HanMinung/DLIP/Lab/LAB2_REPORT/DLIP_LAB2_21800773_Hanminung.md

 ### 3.5.
 Reshaping & Sorting

 ​			Based on the masked result, intensity and the following temperature can be calculated by reshaping masking result **(3.4.
 Getting contour & Masking)**.
-The mapping equation that I used is as follows :
+The sorting process (descending) and the mapping equation for converting intensity to temperature that I used is as follows :

 ```c++
 // Sorting